Effects of pornography: Controlled studies

+A 2019 systematic review by Marshall and Miller examined research conducted over the previous decade on the relationship between pornography use and sexual coercion.
+They concluded "Researchers have, in part, answered the call and provided ample evidence that pornography use and sexual coercion are in fact related, but until the field moves beyond a correlative understanding of this relationship, practical implications are limited."
+They also stated that research on pornography use is highly heterogeneous, with inconsistent methodologies and varying definitions that limit synthesis through meta-analyses, and recommended that future studies adopt standardized definitions to better clarify its effects.

 Epidemiological studies

 An epidemiological study describes the association between given behaviors or environmental conditions, and physical or psychological health by means of observation of real-world phenomena through statistical data.
-Epidemiological studies generally have high levels of external validity, insofar as they accurately describe events as they occur outside of a laboratory setting, but low levels of internal validity, since they do not strongly establish cause-and-effect relationships between the behaviors or conditions under study, and the health consequences observed.
+Epidemiological studies would generally be useful in describing real life events outside of the experimental field but would have a weak correlation with cause and effect relationships between specific behaviors and the health consequences.

 Danish criminologist Berl Kutchinsky's Studies on Pornography and sex crimes in Denmark (1970), a scientific report ordered by the Presidential Commission on Obscenity and Pornography, found that the legalizing of pornography in Denmark had not resulted in an increase of sex crimes.
 In 1998 Milton Diamond from the University of Hawaii noted that in Japan, the number of reported cases of child sex abuse dropped markedly after the ban on sexually explicit materials was lifted in 1969; however, in Denmark and Sweden, there was a very slight increase in reported rapes after the liberalization of their pornography laws during the same time period, which scientists attribute to a higher awareness of what amounts to sex abuse.

 Some researchers argue that there is a correlation between pornography and a decrease of sex crimes.
-The effects of Pornography: An International Perspective was an epidemiological study which found that the massive growth of the pornography industry in the United States between 1975 and 1995 was accompanied by a substantial decrease in the number of sexual assaults per capita - and reported similar results for Japan.
+The effects of Pornography: An International Perspective was an epidemiological study which found that the massive growth of the pornography industry in the United States between 1975 and 1995 was accompanied by a substantial decrease in the number of sexual assaults per capita – and reported similar results for Japan.